OoliteProject/oolite/README.md

 ### Linux

-After installing git and checking out the Oolite repository and its submodules, run the following to install required packages (you can replace sudo with other methods that escalate privileges if you prefer):
+After installing git and checking out the Oolite repository, run the following to install required packages (you can replace sudo with other methods that escalate privileges if you prefer):